jackkolb/syncopate/README.md

 ## Structure

 ### Node
 Node is one of numerous task-running computers.
-Nodes query Manager regarding their name, projects, etc via a POST request to /node-status of the form:
+Nodes periodically query Manager regarding their name, projects, etc via a POST request to /node-status of the form:
 {
     "name": NODE_NAME,